Giszmo/nostroid/README.md

 old `npm`, too but if not, please try following the exact instructions here before filing issues.

+0. Make sure to have a modern version of `node`. v18.6.0 for example.
 1. `git submodule update --init`
 2. Get [pnpm](https://pnpm.io/)
 3. `pnpm install`